 One of the most dynamic percussionists of his generation, Mitya Nilov is a winner of the 2018 Concert Artists Guild International Competition.
 The depth, sincerity and sensitivity of his distinctive musical voice have empowered him to captivate his audiences worldwide.
 Mitya has appeared in top halls around the globe including the Alte Oper Frankfurt, Laeiszhalle in Hamburg, Great Hall of the St. Petersburg Philharmonia, Mariinsky Theater Concert Hall and the New World Center in Miami, FL.

 Born in Minsk, Belarus, Mitya began learning music from an early age.
-At the age of seven, he was accepted to the Special Music School at the Saint-Petersburg State Conservatoire in Russia.
+At the age of seven he was accepted to the Special Music School at the Saint-Petersburg State Conservatoire in Russia.
 He earned his bachelor’s degree from University of Miami’s Frost School of music and his master’s degree from the Saint-Petersburg State Conservatoire.
-Most recently Mitya completed his Artist Diploma at Yale University where he was a member of the world-renowned Yale Percussion Group.
-His teachers include Robert Van Sice and Concert Artist Guild alumni Svet Stoyanov.
+Most recently Mitya completed a master’s degree at Yale University where he was a member of the world-renowned Yale Percussion Group.
+His teachers include Robert Van Sice and Concert Artist Guild alumnus Svet Stoyanov.

 Mitya is a proud Vic Firth Mallet Company Educational Artist and is currently based in Miami, Florida.